GLOBAL MARKETS-Stocks dip as rotation continues; yields, dollar rise | Business

 The spike in Treasury yields gave support to the dollar while the sell-off in stocks shone a light on the greenback's safe haven appeal.
 Against a backdrop of super-loose monetary policy, some analysts expect inflation to pick up as vaccine rollouts lead to economies reopening, leading to worries that the stimulus package could overheat the American economy.

-U.S. President Joe Biden signed the stimulus legislation before giving a televised address in which he pledged aggressive action to speed vaccinations and move the country closer to normality by July 4.
-"The risks of inflation picking up have increased significantly due to a jump in money supply through stimulus and the anticipated demand that we might see as the economy slowly unlocks," said Jonathan Bell, chief investment officer at Stanhope Capital in London.
+U.S. President Joe Biden signed the stimulus legislation before giving a televised address on Thursday night in which he pledged aggressive action to speed vaccinations and move the country closer to normality by July 4.
+"We are back to the idea that more growth is more inflation and investors are a little nervous about current yield levels which is affecting tech stocks," said Victoria Fernandez, chief market strategist at Crossmark Global Investments in Houston.

 "The strong U.S. dollar may weigh on some liquidity conditions in the emerging markets," he said.
 The Institute of International Finance on Thursday urged the Fed to give guidance on its managing of higher yields to avoid even more outflows from emerging markets.

-Oil prices were little changed, with both Brent and WTI struggling to keep the weekly performance in positive territory.
-On Friday, U.S. crude rose 0.09% to $66.08 per barrel and Brent was at $69.60, down 0.04% on the day.
+Oil prices fell, with both Brent and WTI struggling to keep the weekly performance in positive territory after rising more than 10% over the past two weeks.
+On Friday, U.S. crude fell 0.53% to $65.67 per barrel and Brent was at $69.22, down 0.59% on the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)